-Attempting to describe the city's culture, I only came up with the collection of distinct illustrations below.
+Attempting to describe the city's culture, I only came up with the collection of illustrations below.
 But it must be noted that these are not distinct groups.
 There is so much crossover, so many stereotypes being broken.

 Like other Canadians, Nanaimo-ites take part in the industrialized, western consciousness — we watch our popular tv shows and we identify with the general culture of North America and the West.
 But, remaining slightly on the fringe of that general culture, Nanaimo has some distinct elements that make it romantic and interesting: